How to Ship Woven Chair Seats and Backs to Caning Canada for Weaving Repair

-Once removed, the chairs, seats and backs can be sent by Canada Post for weaving and returned to you collect.
+Once removed, the chairs, seats and backs can be sent by Canada Post for weaving and returned to you.

-It's best to mail pieces to us in the Vancouver area from Mid-October to Mid-April or in Ottawa from early June to the end of September.
+It's best to mail pieces to us in the Vancouver area from mid-October to mid-March or Cochrane, AB, from early May to the end of September.